-When the Apaana dissolves off at the end of its path, Praana is ready to rise up, at the same point of place and at the same point of time, which is the taintless state of the self.
+When the Apaana dissolves off at the end of its path, Praana is ready to rise up, at the same point of place and at the same point of time, which is the taintless state of the self (which is not in any place or time).

 Then one should stay established in the Kumbhaka (of the division-less self-state).

 He will never grieve any more.

-When the Praana is ready to swallow off the Apaana in the heart lotus, then one should analyse the outside and the time factor also.
+When the Praana is ready to swallow off the Apaana in the heart-lotus, then one should analyse the outside, and the time-factor also.
 His mind never rises again.

-(Praana moves upward from the heart-lotus inside and ends at the point outside, and Apaana rises from that point outside ready to swallow of that Praana, and ends up in the heart lotus.
+[Praana moves upward from the heart-lotus inside and ends at the point outside, and Apaana rises from that point outside, ready to swallow of that Praana, and ends up in the heart-lotus.